Contrasting Navidea Biopharmaceuticals (NAVB) & Its Rivals

 |2.40

-As a group, “Diagnostic substances” companies have a potential downside of 6.92%.
-Given Navidea Biopharmaceuticals’ rivals higher possible upside, analysts clearly believe Navidea Biopharmaceuticals has less favorable growth aspects than its rivals.
+As a group, “Diagnostic substances” companies have a potential downside of 6.59%.
+Given Navidea Biopharmaceuticals’ competitors higher possible upside, analysts plainly believe Navidea Biopharmaceuticals has less favorable growth aspects than its competitors.

+Navidea Biopharmaceuticals has a beta of 1.93, indicating that its share price is 93% more volatile than the S&P 500.
+Comparatively, Navidea Biopharmaceuticals’ competitors have a beta of 1.63, indicating that their average share price is 63% more volatile than the S&P 500.

 Summary

-Navidea Biopharmaceuticals rivals beat Navidea Biopharmaceuticals on 8 of the 10 factors compared.
+Navidea Biopharmaceuticals competitors beat Navidea Biopharmaceuticals on 8 of the 10 factors compared.

 Navidea Biopharmaceuticals Company Profile